• To minimise our overall environmental footprint on our natural environment.

 Here are just some of the other sustainable measures you’ll find around Bright Brewery:

-- Reduce, reuse recycle – around the brewery, you’ll find many repurposed items including old kegs as light shades, wash basins and seats, plastic kegs as bins, keg bladders as light shades, and pallets as tables and dividers.
+- Reduce, reuse recycle – around the brewery, you’ll find many repurposed items including old kegs as wash basins and seats, plastic kegs as bins, and pallets as tables and dividers.

-- We recognise that our two steam-driven breweries are highly energy and water intensive, so we attempt tomitigate this impact by brewing sustainably with back to back brews, which recycles both heat and water and significantly reduces energy consumption.
+- We recognise that our commercial-scale breweries are highly energy and water intensive, so we attempt to mitigate this impact by brewing as sustainably as possible with back to back brews, which recycles the existing heat that has been generated.

 - Our Green Transport Scheme encourages employees to walk, cycle, run, or even paraglide to work instead of driving.
 Employees are rewarded for every commute they make without a car.

 - Our beer is a genuine low food-mile product!
-The water comes from the snow-fed water of the Ovens River, which flows past our brewery; the hops are grown 10 minutes down the road at the Rostrevor Hop Gardens; 64% of the malt we use for brewing comes from Victoria; and, most of all, 80% of our beer is consumed within 50 paces of the brewhouse where it is brewed!
+The water comes from the snow-fed water of the Ovens River, which flows past our brewery; some of the hops are grown 10 minutes down the road at the Rostrevor Hop Gardens; 64% of the malt we use for brewing comes from Victoria; and, most of all, 25% of our beer is consumed at our venue located in Bright!

 - Green freight – when one of our customers in Bright places a small order for our beers, we load up a trolley and walk the beer to them!

-- Our brewery grain is transported directly from the brewery to a nearby farm where it’s fed to a small herd of cows owned by a collective of our Brewery staff.
+- Our brewery grain is transported directly from the brewery to a nearby farm where it’s fed to cows owned by local farmers.
 Watch the video here.

-- We participate in an organics transfer box system with our local Bright Community Garden.
-We send over 150L of organic food waste every week, which equates to roughly 5 tonnes of food waste not going into landfill.
+- We have installed an on-site mechanical composting machine (ORCA) next to our commercial kitchen.
+We process approximately 192kg of organic food waste every week, which equates to roughly 1 tonne of food waste not going into landfill every year.

-- Shredded office paper is used for padding fragile packages that we ship from our brewery.
+- Shredded office paper is used by staff to line chicken laying boxes or as padding for fragile packages that we ship from our brewery.

 - We run a used battery collection point at Bright Brewery and these batteries are recycled through an approved recycling centre regularly.